gsick/crazy-snail/README.md

 Real-Time Luvit module based on [Redis](http://redis.io/).<br />
-This module is optimized for [Redis Keyspace Notifications](http://redis.io/topics/notifications) via Unix Domain Socket.
+This module is optimized for [Redis Keyspace Notifications](http://redis.io/topics/notifications) via Unix Domain Socket.<br />
 For basic Redis usage you may use [luvit-redis](https://github.com/tadeuszwojcik/luvit-redis)<br />
 It assume that your redis.conf is well configured.<br />

 Motivations:<br />
-Hiredis doesn't allow many subscription callback on the same key for the same client.
+Hiredis doesn't allow many subscription callback on the same key for the same client.<br />
+Have timer interval event.<br />
+Launch Redis LUA script on key notification.<br />

 ## Table of Contents